hellokangning/ansible-elasticsearch/README.md

 This repo aims to deploy Elasticsearch with Ansible quickly.

-There three tas in site.yml that we can setup Ambari step by step:
+There three tas in site.yml that we can setup Elasticsearch step by step:

+- pre-elk

 - install-es